Please go to 'Our School/Vacancies' for current vacancies.

 • Children in Year 1 sit the Phonics Screening Check.
 Any child not passing the check re-sits it in Year 2.

-Ongoing assessment for catch-up
+Ongoing assessment

-• Children in Year 2 to 6 are assessed through their teacher’s ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sound
+• Children in Year 2 to 6 are assessed through their teacher’s ongoing formative assessment as well as through the half-termly Little Wandle Letters and Sound for those accessing the catch up programme

 Files to Download